Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-When we combine the gauge-fixing terms with the physical action, we will see that the convergence of the path integral requires the imaginary contour of integration for the constant field $a_0$.
-This field $a_0$ later will be identified with the zero mode of the physical field $\Phi_0$ which is integrated over imaginary contour.
-To have consistent notations we set $a_0 = i a_0^E$ and assume that $a_0^E$ is integrated over the real contour.
+Combining the gauge-fixing terms with the physical action, we see that the convergence of the path integral requires the imaginary integration contour for the constant field $a_0$.
+This field $a_0$ will be identified with the zero mode of the physical field $\Phi_0$ integrated over imaginary contour.
+For consistent notations we set $a_0 = i a_0^E$ with $a_0^E$ being real.

 The $\delta$-exact term

 properly fixes the gauge.